Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Discussions

 In the theoretical analysis presented in this paper, we establish that pattern-domain FAS can be interpreted through a beamforming framework.
-While recent research has explored various beamforming implementations for FAS \cite{FAS_BF1,FAS_BF2,FAS_BF3}, our method operates at the antenna level and remains fully compatible with conventional array-level beamforming techniques.
+While recent research has explored various beamforming implementations for FAS \cite{FAS_BF1,FAS_BF2,FAS_BF3}, our method operates at the antenna level and remains fully compatible with conventional array-level beamforming techniques in MIMO.

-To clarify this distinction, we consider the emerging tri-hybrid MIMO architecture \cite{Tri-Hybrid}, which integrates digital beamforming, analog beamforming, and electromagnetic (EM) beamforming implemented through reconfigurable antennas (RAs).
-Traditional beamforming methods, such as digital beamforming and analog beamforming, operate at the array level and have been the focus of recent FAS-related studies \cite{FAS_BF1,FAS_BF2,FAS_BF3}.
-In contrast, the PRBFN-FAS proposed in this work acts as one RA element, and can therefore be incorporated into larger array-level beamforming systems without conflict.
-This positions PRBFN-FAS as a complementary rather than competing technology in beamforming using FAS.
+To clarify this distinction, we consider the emerging tri-hybrid MIMO architecture \cite{Tri-Hybrid}, which integrates digital beamforming, analog beamforming, and electromagnetic (EM) beamforming implemented through reconfigurable antennas (RAs), as given in Fig. \ref{BF}.
+Traditional MIMO beamforming methods, such as digital beamforming and analog beamforming, operate at the array level and have been the focus of recent FAS-related studies \cite{FAS_BF1,FAS_BF2,FAS_BF3}.
+In contrast, the PRBFN-FAS proposed in this work serves as one RA element, which can achieve so-called EM beamforming.
+Therefore, the PRBFN-FAS be incorporated into larger array-level beamforming systems without conflict.
+This positions PRBFN-FAS as a complementary rather than competing technology in beamforming using FAS as well as MIMO \cite{MIMO-FAS}.